domingosjuliopinto/Blockchain-Quiz-Website/README.md

 - Metamask

 ## Steps to Run
-* We first install all the prerequisites ie. NodeJs, Solidity, Metamask, Truffle
+* We first install all the prerequisites ie. NodeJs, Metamask, Truffle (Note: Truffle has to be downloaded by running the command 'npm install -g truffle' in the terminal)
 * Open ganache.
 It gives us ten accounts for development purposes.
+* Connect Metamask to Ganache Network (Note: If first time then click on the add network option and then click add a new network manually.
+RPC Server Id will be in Ganache.
+Chain id should be 1337. currency will be ETH).
-* Connect Metamask to Ganache and import account in metamask from ganache.
+* Then import account in metamask from ganache (Note: Click on the key icon besides the account to get the private key).
-* In the terminal type 'truffle migrate --reset'
+* In the terminal type 'truffle migrate --reset' (Note: If for this step you are getting error 'cannot be loaded because running scripts is disabled on this system.' then
+1. Open PowerShell as an administrator.
+Right-click on the PowerShell icon and select "Run as administrator."

+2. In the PowerShell window, run the following command to check the current execution policy:

+   Get-ExecutionPolicy

+3. If the execution policy is set to "Restricted" or "AllSigned," it means that PowerShell scripts are blocked by default.
+To change the execution policy, run the following command:

+   Set-ExecutionPolicy Unrestricted

+4. You will be prompted to confirm the change.
+Type Y and press Enter.

+5. After changing the execution policy, try running the script again.)

 * Then type 'npm run dev' to run it
 * Check metamask and see whether the account is connected to the website.
-If not, connect it
+If it's not connected, connect it by clicking on the 'connect site manually' option and then refresh

 ## Activity Diagram
 ![](diagram/Picture1.png)